mobilecoinofficial/desktop-wallet/README.md

 - You must read and accept the [Terms of Use for MobileCoins and MobileCoin Wallets](./TERMS-OF-USE.md) to use MobileCoin Software.

-### Roadmap

-Here is a list of some upcoming changes and initiatives:

-- User-controlled bug reporting
-- Support for M1
-- Support for Windows
-- Better accessibility support

 ### Note to Developers

 - Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for notes on contributing bug reports and code.